JasonZhangjc/V-Rep/README.md

 To run the project:
  1. After the V-Rep is installed, double click the xxx.ttt.
- 2. Click "Simulation", then click "Start simulation"
+ 2. Click "Simulation", then click "Start simulation".